Monkey Island 2: LeChuck's Revenge: Story

 Tim Schafer (left, 2016 photograph) and Dave Grossman (right, 2007 photograph) co-wrote the game's plot with Gilbert and supplied programming.

-As with the game's predecessor, the puzzles in Monkey Island 2 were created prior to its storyline; the vast majority of the plot's details were unestablished when the project started.
-Gilbert's puzzle charts supplied the general layout of the game's narrative, and the team then "made [the storyline] up as we went".
+The puzzles in Monkey Island 2 were created prior to its storyline, as with its predecessor; the vast majority of the plot's details were unestablished when the project started.
+Gilbert's puzzle charts supplied the general layout of the narrative, and the team then "made [the storyline] up as we went".

 Gilbert believed that the theme of revenge served as a universally resonant narrative premise, and the story was thus based around LeChuck seeking vengeance against Guybrush Threepwood for defeating the former in the previous game.
-As with the previous game, Gilbert distributed the writing duties for discrete sections of the game between Schafer and Grossman, and assigned each of them to individual scenes and characters in accordance with the designers' comic sensibilities.
+As with the previous game, Gilbert distributed the writing duties for discrete sections between Schafer and Grossman, and assigned each of them to individual scenes and characters in accordance with the designers' comic sensibilities.

-Monkey Island 2 was "a little bit dark" intrinsically yet simultaneously conducive to comedic writing, Gilbert acknowledged in 2014; earlier he had remarked that he regarded the game as an avenue to realize the unexplored humorous material intended for its predecessor.
-Several months after the game's release, Schafer described Monkey Island 2 as a parodic game which employed ironic subversion of its own archetypical traits and those of other contemporary computer games.
-He explained that "every time that you expected a payoff, [the game] would do something that was kind of a non-payoff" and that "[the game's] taste of humor [was] not for everybody".
+Monkey Island 2 was "a little bit dark" intrinsically yet simultaneously conducive to comedic writing, Gilbert acknowledged in 2014; earlier he had remarked that he regarded it as an avenue to realize the unexplored humorous material intended for its predecessor.
+Several months after the release, Schafer described Monkey Island 2 as a parodic game ironically subverting its own archetypical traits and those of other contemporary computer games.
+He explained that "every time that you expected a payoff, [the game] would do something that was kind of a non-payoff" and that the humor was "not for everybody".

-From the conceptualized story foundation, the team developed the game's characters.
+The characters were developed from this conceptualized story foundation.
 Gilbert noted that certain returning characters from the previous game were carried over due to their popularity among the staff, and others, such as the Voodoo Lady, were included to reinforce particular motifs in the story.
-Rik Haynes commented that, aside from the conversations with the characters that were added solely for atmosphere, specific dialogues were written to telegraph suggestions to players for advancing through the game.
-Among references to non-interactive media in the game, LucasArts added a tribute to the Pirates of the Caribbean attraction - which provided the stylistic inspiration for the first game - as well as numerous nods to the Indiana Jones and Star Wars franchises, and an allusion to the James Bond films.
+Rik Haynes commented that, aside from the conversations with the characters that were added solely for atmosphere, specific dialogues were written to telegraph suggestions to players.
+Among references to non-interactive media, LucasArts added a tribute to the Pirates of the Caribbean attraction - which provided the stylistic inspiration for the first game - as well as numerous nods to the Indiana Jones and Star Wars franchises, and an allusion to the James Bond films.

-Reconciling the planned puzzles for the game with its narrative was a major point of focus for the designers of Monkey Island 2.
+Reconciling the planned puzzles with the narrative was a major focus for the designers.
 Rik Haynes reported that Gilbert "was so absorbed by the process, in fact, that he even solved tricky problems in his sleep".